 Spring is the best time to pot or repot fittonia, as this gives the plant time to develop new roots over the summer.
-Use a high-quality potting soil.
+A high-quality potting soil like our Plantura Organic All Purpose Compost, retains water and provides all the necessary nutrients needed for the plant to thrive.
 A drainage layer and drainage hole at the bottom of the pot will help prevent any waterlogging.

 Nerve plant care